 - Chewy Coconut Oatmeal Cookies

 Chewy on the inside and slightly crisp on the outside, these macaroons are perfection!
 They are bursting with coconut flavor and SO good dipped in chocolate.
 Bonus, they are gluten-free too!

 - 1/8 teaspoon salt

-- 10 ounces chopped chocolate for dipping cookies
+- 12 ounces chopped chocolate, for dipping cookies

-- Bake cookies one sheet at a time for 15 to 20 minutes.
+Bake cookies one sheet at a time for 15 to 20 minutes.
 The cookies will turn golden brown and will set up.
 You want the coconut to be toasted on the top and bottom.

 Melt chocolate in a microwave safe bowl.
 Make sure you keep stirring the chocolate every 20 seconds or so until chocolate is melted and smooth.
-You can also use a double broiler on the stove to melt the chocolate in a bowl over a pan of boiling water if you wish.
-Josh did it in the microwave though.
+You can also use a double broiler on the stove to melt the chocolate.

-- Lay out a large piece of parchment paper.
+Lay out a large piece of parchment paper.
 Dip the cookies into the chocolate-just so the bottoms are covered in chocolates.
 Set dipped cookies on the paper to dry.
 Dip all of the cookies.
-If you have extra chocolate drizzle the tops with chocolate for fun:)
+If you have extra chocolate drizzle the tops with chocolate, if desired.

-- Let the cookies sit until the chocolate has dried.
+Let the cookies sit until the chocolate is set.
 Enjoy!